Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI calibration strategy

 The fitted polynomial coefficients in Eq.~\ref{eq:mean_trap_density_model_eq} can be directly related to their theoretical counterparts.
 From Eqs.~\ref{eq:radial_relationship} and \ref{eq:nt_true}, these coefficients are expressed as

 where \(a_0\) represents the constant term and \(a_2\) the quadratic term.
 The linear term \(a_1\) is zero by definition.
-We provide the theoretical values for \(a_0\), \(a_1\), and \(a_2\) coefficients in Table~\ref{table:table_4} alongside their fitted counterparts.
+We provide the theoretical values for the \(a_0\), \(a_1\), and \(a_2\) coefficients in Table~\ref{table:table_4} alongside their fitted counterparts.

 From the fitted polynomial coefficients obtained in Step~3 (Sect.~\ref{subsec:trap_density}), we derived the cumulative trap density at the top of the CCD, i.e. the quantity \(\tilde{\mathrm{cnt}}_{k}[4509, j]\) for columns indexed from \(j = 0\) to \(j = 4059\).
 This estimate can then be directly compared to the simulated (or true reference) cumulative trap density defined by Eq.~\ref{eq:cnt_true}.

-Fig.~\ref{fig:step3_results} illustrates these two cases overplotted for all four species.
+Figure~\ref{fig:step3_results} illustrates these two cases overplotted for all four species.
 The result for the first species is poorly constrained, while the second species is mildly constrained and shows a slight systematic offset relative to the true profile.
 However, as noted previously in Sect.~\ref{subsec:bias_transit_depth_measurements}, the first two species have negligible impact on the CTI-induced bias.
 Accordingly, the discrepancies found for the first and second species have no consequences.
 Ultimately, these calibrated coefficients, capturing the spatial dependence of the trap density, form the basis for the CTI correction procedure described in the next section.